Are ‘Pharmaceutical Grade’ Fish Oils just a gimmick?

 - It means feeling the benefits you’re supposed to.*

-So we call it pharmaceutical grade.
+So some call it Pharmaceutical grade.
+We call it Ultra-concentrated.

 People who read and understand the supplement facts on a fish oil label ‘get it’.